- Background information

 One of the main conclusions of the workshop was that the level of preparedness in Europe could be improved.
 A number of activities, such as making effective pre-spill arrangements at national levels, were identified and listed as recommendations.
-Based on the outcomes of this workshop and the two co-funded projects's work, a European oiled wildlife response plan was drafted.
+Based on the outcomes of this workshop, as well as the impact assessment and rehabilitation projects, a European oiled wildlife response plan was drafted.

 - Sea Alarm (lead)

 - Centre de Documentation, de Recherche et d'Expérimentations sur les Pollutions Accidentelles des Eaux (CEDRE)